 - a.
-Handlebars may be replaced. - b.
-Handlebars and hand controls may be relocated. - c.
+Handlebars may be replaced - b.
+Handlebars and hand controls may be replaced and relocated. - c.
 Throttle controls must be self-closing when not held by the hand. - d.
 Throttle assembly and associated cables may be modified or replaced but the connection to the throttle body and to the throttle controls must remain as on the homologated motorcycle. - e.
-The clutch and brake lever may be replaced with an after-market model.
-An adjuster to the brake lever is allowed.

-- f.
-Switches may be changed but the electric starter switch and engine stop switch must be located on the handlebars. - g.
-Motorcycles must be equipped with a functional ignition kill switch or button mounted on the right-hand handlebar (within reach of the hand while on the hand grips) that is capable of stopping a running engine.
+Cable operated throttles (grip assembly) must be equipped with both an opening and a closing cable including when actuating a remote drive by wire grip/demand sensor. - f.
+Clutch assembly and brake lever may be replaced with an after-market model.
+An adjuster to the brake lever is allowed. - g.
+Switches may be changed but the electric starter switch and engine stop switch must be located on the handlebars. - h.
+Motorcycles must be equipped with a functional ignition kill switch or button mounted on the right hand handlebar (within reach of the hand while on the hand grips) that is capable of stopping a running engine.
 The button or switch must be red.